 Savannah Couch– Guard Instructor

 Savannah Couch is a proud alumnus of Central-Carroll High School.
 She started marching colorguard in 2011 as a freshman at Central.
 After high school, she marched a year with the JSU Marching Southerners and JSU Centerstage Performance Ensemble.
-This past year, she moved back home to continue schooling in Carrollton.
-She marched this winter season with Reveire Independent and became a WGI Finalist.
-This is her second year instructing with Central.
+She also marched with Reveire Independent and is a two time WGI finalist.
+She is currently in college going for her nursing degree.
+This is her fourth year instructing with Central.